gliboc/simeon/README.md

 to number the columns in conflict.
 Therefore, `e.a` and `f.a` would respectively become `g.a` and `g.a:1`.
 This is the behavior we chose when implementing renaming.

+### Union

+Union is a set union, so it deletes duplicata.
+We implemented UNION ALL to allow them.